bregmanstudio/ACTION-Video-Toolkit/action/spdocs/action_overview.rst

 In addition to collecting histograms for the entire image frame, we also divide the image into a 4-by-4 grid in order to capture some sense of the spatial distribution of color values.
 Thus, there are 17 histograms for each frame, the overall histogram and 16 "gridded" histograms.

 We have experimented with several different schemes for collecting motion vector and optical flow data.
-We have extracted and make available full-frame-rate optical flow data.
-Unfortunately, full resolution analysis is quite space- and time-consuming.
+We have extracted and make available full-frame-rate optical flow data using two algorithms, as well as phase correlation data.

 Explanation of File Extensions
 ==============================